CHAPTER 6: KNOWLEDGE

 For centuries philosophers took it for granted that knowledge consists of justified true belief.
 In 1963 a young philosophy professor named Edmund Gettier published a three-page paper challenging this traditional view.
 He argued that there are some situations in which we have justified true belief, but which do not count as knowledge.
 This was dubbed "The Gettier Problem" and discussions of it quickly dominated philosophical accounts of knowledge.
-Gettier's actual illustrations of the problem are rather complex, but a more simple one makes the same point.
+Gettier's actual illustrations of the problem are complex, but a simpler example makes the same point.

 Suppose that a ball in front of me appears to be red.
 First, I believe it is red.
 Second, I'm justified in this belief since that's how the ball appears to me.
 Third, it's also true that the ball is red.
 I thus have a justified true belief that the ball is red.
-However, it turns out that the ball is illuminated by a red light which casts a red tint over it – a fact that I'm unaware of.
+However, it turns out that the ball is illuminated by a red light which casts a red tint over it, which is a fact that I'm unaware of.
 Although the ball in reality is red, under the light it would appear red to me even if the ball was white or some other color.
 Consequently, I can't claim to know that the ball is red even though I have a justified true belief that it is.
 I was fooled by the effects of the red light, but made a lucky guess anyway.
 Again, the point of this counterexample is to show that some instances of justified true belief do not count as genuine knowledge.
 This suggests that the traditional JTB definition of knowledge is seriously flawed.